manami-project/anime-offline-database/README.md

 **The goal is to deliver at least weekly updates.**

 ## Statistics
-Update **week 23 [2021]**
+Update **week 24 [2021]**

-The database consists of **29934** entries composed of:
+The database consists of **29973** entries composed of:
-+ 22516 entries from myanimelist.net
++ 22535 entries from myanimelist.net
-+ 16536 entries from kitsu.io
++ 16725 entries from anime-planet.com
-+ 16696 entries from anime-planet.com
++ 16574 entries from kitsu.io
-+ 14936 entries from notify.moe
++ 14944 entries from notify.moe
-+ 14638 entries from anilist.co
++ 14660 entries from anilist.co
-+ 11725 entries from anidb.net
++ 11729 entries from anidb.net

 Missed updates:
 + **2021:** 0 _(so far)_